godotengine/godot-docs/classes/class_textserver.rst

 - **FONT_ANTIALIASING_LCD** = **2** --- Font glyphs are rasterized for LCD screens.

-LCD sub-pixel layout is determined by the value of ``gui/theme/lcd_subpixel_layout`` project settings.
+LCD subpixel layout is determined by the value of ``gui/theme/lcd_subpixel_layout`` project settings.

-LCD sub-pixel anti-aliasing mode is suitable only for rendering horizontal, unscaled text in 2D.
+LCD subpixel anti-aliasing mode is suitable only for rendering horizontal, unscaled text in 2D.

 ----